festivaledu/MMBbS-Pi-Monitoring/README.md

 $ npm install

 $ npm run dev

+# Build Web UI to be served statically (optional)
+$ npm run build
 ```

 After starting, the Web UI can be reached under `http://localhost:8080`.
-By default, it will connect to `http://localhost:3000` to display data.
+By default, it will connect to `http://{hostname}:3000` to display data.
 This can be overriden by specifying the `server` GET parameter (eg. `https://localhost:8080?server=10.3.3.7:42069`).